Compare Revolving Credit Mortgages

 Advantages:

-• It is flexible to borrow money as you need it for ongoing living costs and offers a safety net for unexpected expenses or times of irregular income.
+• Flexible to borrow money as you need it for ongoing living costs.
+Offers a safety net for unexpected expenses or times of irregular income.

 • It can be easier for people who struggle to build up cash in a savings account.